WIPACrepo/lta/README.md

     snake test                 # Test the module

-The task `rebuild` doesn't really build (no need to compile Python), but it does run static analysis tools and unit tests.
+The task `rebuild` doesn't really build (no need to compile Python), but it does run static analysis tools and unit/integration tests.

 ### Bumping to the next version
 If you need to increase the version number of the project, don't